NashTech-Labs/Get-Volume-Attachment-using-k8s-python-client/README.md

 We will use here the Bearer Token which enable requests to authenticate using an access key.

-In get_va.py file we have to provide our cluster details for listing Volune Attachments:
+In get_va.py file we have to provide our cluster details for listing Volume Attachments:

 Give your cluster details: